dtrangobalto/logstashUtils/README.md

 data from a TOGO database to Elasticsearch database in AWS.
 Attention needs to be paid to the `schedule` update interval and the location of the SQL files .

+### Delete and mapping the ES database

+The two shell scripts `delete.sh` and `mapping.sh` perform the deletion of the ES database and defining the mapping of the ES database, respectively.

 ### *.sql files

 The SQLs used in the configuration covance.conf